-- Refining methods which include liquation, distillation, electro-refining, zone refining and vapor phase refining.
+- Refining methods which include liquation, distillation, electro-refining, zone refining and vapour phase refining.

-- Purification methods which includes magnetic separation, froth floatation process and leaching.
+- Purification methods which include magnetic separation, froth floatation process and leaching.

 The topic of metallurgy covers 2-3% marks in chemistry paper and these topics require intensive reading and memory to retain the knowledge.